bible-technology/scripture-burrito/docs/index.rst

 - :ref:`scripture_braille_flavor`
 - :ref:`scriptural_text_stories_flavor`

 As interoperability is our primary goal, we are happy to accept proposals for new flavors based on common interchange scenarios.
-We have provided instructions and examples for Extending Scripture Burrito by testing and implementing new flavors (using ``x-`` flavors).
+We have provided instructions and examples for :ref:`extending_scripture_burrito` by testing and implementing new flavors (using ``x-`` flavors).
 When multiple implementations can be demonstrated, we will consider adding them as official flavors in new schema releases.

+If you learn best by example, see the `minimal flavor examples <https://github.com/bible-technology/sb_minimalFlavorExamples>`_.

 This work has been a multi-year collaboration between several organizations, including `American Bible Society <https://americanbible.org/>`_, `Clear.Bible <https://www.clear.bible/>`_, `Eldarion <https://eldarion.com/>`_, `Bridge Connectivity Solutions <https://bridgeconn.com/>`_, `SIL <https://www.sil.org/>`_, `unfoldingWord <https://www.unfoldingword.org/>`_, `United Bible Societies <https://unitedbiblesocieties.org/>`_, and the work has been sponsored by `illumiNations <https://illuminations.bible/>`_.